insyncsolutions/appseconnectdocs/_posts/Getting-Started/2018-09-16-getting-started.md

 - Understanding the APIs
 - APPSeCONNECT Expression Language
 - How to choose Agents
-- Deploying a ProcessFlow.
+- Deploying a ProcessFlow
-- Executing a ProcessFlow.
+- Executing a ProcessFlow
 - Working with Generic Connectors
 - Implementing notifications